benchristel/fifth/README.md

 ## Syntax

-A program is composed of a series of textual elements called *tings*.
-Tings are processed in order, top-down, and take effect immediately.
+A program is composed of a series of textual elements called *phrases*.
+Phrases are processed in order, top-down, and take effect immediately.

-The most basic type of ting is an instruction.
+The most basic type of phrase is an instruction.
 For example, the following instruction causes the computer to emit a
 sound:

 ```
-:beep
+beep
 ```

-All instructions match the regex `^:[a-z\-]+$`.
+All instructions match the regex `^[a-z\-]+$`.

-The other types of tings represent data.
-When the computer encounters a data ting, it pushes the ting onto a stack.
+The other types of phrases represent data.
+When the computer encounters a data phrase, it pushes the phrase onto a stack.

 Strings are one type of data.
 Strings are demarcated by quotes.